scalate/scalate/scalate-website/src/documentation/_scaml-reference.md

 ### Binding Attributes `-@` {#bindings}

-When a Scalate template is rendered, the caller can pass an attribute map which the template in charge of rendering.
+When a Scalate template is rendered, the caller can pass an attribute map to the template in charge of rendering.
 To bind the attribute to a Scala variable, a Scaml template uses the hyphen character followed by an at sign and then a Scala variable declaration statement.

 For example To define an attribute use the following declaration {pygmentize:: scaml}
 -@ val foo: MyType
 {pygmentize}

 If the attribute map does not contain a "foo" entry, then a NoValueSetException is thrown when the the template is rendered.

 To avoid this exception, a default value can be configured.
 For